-On the downside, the proposal did not specifically discuss minimization of defensive registrations.
-While the \$2.5 million Community Organization Grants administered through the Benton Foundation and the Open Society Institute are ranked highly in the "good works" element under Criterion 5, there is no explanation of how those expenditures will strengthen the identity of .org or develop the market for .org registration and we remain skeptical that the proposed expenditures will have that effect.
+On the downside, the proposal did not specifically discuss minimization of defensive registrations, and lacked the kind of clear commitment to market only to noncommercials that was present in the Neustar proposal.
+While the \$2.5 million Community Organization Grants administered through the Benton Foundation and the Open Society Institute are nice, there is no explanation of how those expenditures will strengthen the identity of .org or develop the market for .org registration.
+We are skeptical that these expenditures will have that effect.